Can I really do this?

 She assured me that together we could use this program of “grab and go” meals to burn off this fat.
 I was excited and scared all wrapped up in one, but I got started.

 When my “grab and go” meals arrived I called her.
 She went over each meal and explained how I was to eat, every two to three hours.
 That was the scary part for me, what if I got busy in the office.
 No excuses, she told me to set a timer and I did.

-The end of my first week it was time to weigh myself, something I never did because I did not want to know what I weighed, period.
+At the end of my first week, it was time to weigh myself, something I never did because I did not want to know what I weighed, period.
 Very nervously, I stepped on the scales.

 I had cried the week before when I actually saw with my own two eyes what I weighed.
 That number staring back at me was the biggest number I had ever seen in my life.
 Never before had I weighed so much.
 How could my husband love such a fat wife?

 The scale never lies, unlike me.
 Now though I anxiously looked down as the red needle came to a halt.
 Oh my, I had lost four pounds!
 In all my dieting years never before had, I had a loss like that.
 Usually, it was one or two pounds max.
 My clothes fit nicely now instead of showing rolls of flesh poured into the too-tight jeans and tee shirts.